elliotgmitchell/ssigelwarren.github.io/readme.md

 A personal website for a Dramaturge built with Jekyll and deployable to GitHub Pages.

+## Todos

+- Get sophie a domain name and publish to that domain
+- Double check details and images for the carousel
+- Update the about section with Sophie's current job??
+- Update the formspree form so that Sophie gets the emails

 ## Features

 - Responsive design that works on all devices